 Welcome to Class 3

-Mr O’Neon will continue in class on Monday and Tuesday and Mrs Purver in class on Wednesday and Thursday.
+As in our previous terms: Mr O’Neon will continue in class on Monday and Tuesday and Mrs Purver in class on Wednesday and Thursday.
 We also have Mrs Crockford and Mrs Woodward who will be supporting the children this year.
 On a Friday, the children will be supported by Mrs Crockford and will continue with their subject specialist lessons for Art, French, ICT, Music and P.E.
-In Year 3, the children will also have fortnightly swimming lessons as part of the P.E education.

 Topic: